tropotek/tkwiki/readme.md

 ## Installation

-1. Befor installing, setup a database for the site and keep the DB name and login details handy.
+1. Before installing, set up a database for the site and keep the DB name and login details handy.
 2. Make sure you have the latest version of composer [https://getcomposer.org/download/].
 3. Use the following commands:
 ```bash